The-Membrane/membrane-core/contracts/oracle/src/readME.md

 - Query TWAP prices from Osmosis Pools and multiply results to get desired price denomination
 - Find the median of price sources (currently only one price source)

+To pass tests...
-Comment lines 346-357 to pass tests
+Comment lines 346-357 in contract.rs for TWAP